postgrespro/pg_probackup/Documentation.md

     pg_probackup add-instance -B backup_dir -D data_dir --instance instance_name [remote_options]

-where:
+Where:

-- **data_dir** is the data directory of the cluster you are going to back up.
+- *data_dir* is the data directory of the cluster you are going to back up.
 To set up and use pg_probackup, write access to this directory is required.
-- **instance_name** is the name of the subdirectories that will store WAL and backup files for this cluster.
+- *instance_name* is the name of the subdirectories that will store WAL and backup files for this cluster.
-- The optional parameters [remote_options](#remote-mode-options) should be used if **data_dir** is located on remote machine.
+- The optional parameters [remote_options](#remote-mode-options) should be used if *data_dir* is located on remote machine.

-pg_probackup creates the **instance_name** subdirectories under the **backups/** and **wal/** directories of the backup catalog.
-The **backups/instance_name** directory contains the **pg_probackup.conf** configuration file that controls backup and restore settings for this backup instance.
-If you run this command with the [remote_options](#remote-mode-options), used parameters will be added to **pg_probackup.conf**.
+pg_probackup creates the *instance_name* subdirectories under the 'backups/' and 'wal/' directories of the backup catalog.
+The 'backups/instance_name' directory contains the 'pg_probackup.conf' configuration file that controls backup and restore settings for this backup instance.
+If you run this command with the [remote_options](#remote-mode-options), used parameters will be added to 'pg_probackup.conf'.

 For details on how to fine-tune pg_probackup configuration, see the section [Configuring pg_probackup](#configuring-pg_probackup).

-The user launching pg_probackup must have full access to **backup_dir** directory and at least read-only access to **data_dir** directory.
-If you specify the path to the backup catalog in the *BACKUP_PATH* environment variable, you can omit the corresponding option when running pg_probackup commands.
+The user launching pg_probackup must have full access to *backup_dir* directory and at least read-only access to *data_dir* directory.
+If you specify the path to the backup catalog in the `BACKUP_PATH` environment variable, you can omit the corresponding option when running pg_probackup commands.

 #### Configuring the Database Cluster

 Although pg_probackup can be used by a superuser, it is recommended to create a separate role with the minimum permissions required for the chosen backup strategy.
-In these configuration instructions, the **backup** role is used as an example.
+In these configuration instructions, the *backup* role is used as an example.

 To enable backups, the following rights are required: